 First time getting botox?
 Worried that you’re going to look unnatural afterwards?
 Dr. Winnie Mui at Medispa is known for ensuring that you’ll look naturally flawless after the injections.

 The minimum spending amount is six units, $780.
-While we don’t typically like minimum spendings on Botox because of the doctor’s tendency to over-inject, six units is a relatively small amount.
+While we don’t typically like minimum spendings on Botox because the doctor tends to over-inject, six units are relatively small.

 Phone: +852 2104-1911